zhenweiwang1990/android-tester-mcp/README.md

 ## Sample Prompts in Cursor

-> Test the apk of this project, create an android environment on gbox like a user, just install it and test it by instructing the MCP tool ai_action.
+> Test the apk of this project like a user, just create an android environment on gbox, and install it and test it by instructing the MCP tool ai_action.
 Keep developing and testing until all requirements are met.